 Limited Acceleration Power

-A decrease in your engine’s power shows you that something needs fixing and/or replacement, potentially indicating a worn out valve seal.
-Most manufacturers build their valves to perfectly fit in their seats.
-When a leak occurs, oil accumulates on top of the valve which causes it to lose its perfect fitting.
-In most cases this leads to compression problems, which in turn impacts performance.
+A decrease in your engine’s power shows that something needs fixing and replacement, potentially indicating a worn-out valve seal.
+Most manufacturers build their valves to fit in their seats perfectly.
+When a leak occurs, oil accumulates on top of the valve, which causes it to lose its perfect fitting.
+In most cases, this leads to compression problems, impacting performance.

 Valve problems might also cause a leak from the combustion chamber.
 You might start losing out on fuel so that your power strokes produce less power.
 You will notice poor power performance when you try to accelerate.
 When your acceleration speed falters, you could have a valve seal problem.